 Wayne Rooney will captain England for the first time in a competitive international game.

 LONDON - Wayne Rooney will be given the opportunity to captain England for the first time in a competitive international in their World Cup qualifier against San Marino after Frank Lampard was ruled out of the match through injury.

 England face the European minnows at Wembley on Friday, four days before a sterner test against Poland in Warsaw.

 Rooney, who has 76 caps for England and missed the opening two Group H matches after suffering a nasty cut playing for Manchester United, captained his country in a friendly against Brazil three years ago.

-"I enjoy working with Wayne, we had a good Euros," he told reporters.
+"I enjoy working with Wayne, we had a good Euros," manager Roy Hodgson told reporters on Thursday.

 "I was disappointed of course when he got that terrible gash and I was even worried it would keep him out not only of the September games but also of the October games.

 "Luckily he has made a quick recovery and will certainly captain the team in the first one."